mattermost/mattermost-ios-classic/README.md

 # Mattermost iOS Application

+Note: The iOS app is being upgraded to work with the Mattermost 3.0 server.
+If you want the latest version compatible with the 2.x server, please compile from the 2.0 release branch.

 iOS application for use with Mattermost server 2.0 and higher (http://www.mattermost.org/download/)

 A reference implementation of this iOS application [is available on iTunes as "Mattermost"](https://itunes.apple.com/us/app/mattermost/id984966508?ls=1&mt=8)